camorra-skk/designPattern/README.md

-# Factory Pattern:
+# Singleton Pattern:
   * Creational Pattern
-  * Provides a generic interface that delegates the responsibility of object instantiation to its subclasses.
+  * Singleton pattern will ensure that there is only one instance of a class is created in the Java Virtual Machine.
+  * Singleton patterns are used in logging, caches, thread pools, configuration settings, device driver objects.